caterpillar

 A NOTE FROM CHARLES ROGERS

-There are a lot of things that I want to stuff into this movie but ultimately, I just want to make something that people really really want to watch.
+There are a lot of things that I want to stuff into this movie but ultimately, I want to make something that people really want to watch.
 I grew up enchanted by Spielberg and the feeling of big feelings.
-I love an original movie with a capital m, and I know that people miss them.
+I love an original movie with a capital M, and I know that people miss them.
 So let’s make one.
 Let’s trojan horse an art film inside of a blockbuster.
 Let’s have people come for the spectacle, but leave thinking about their own lives.
 Let’s give them something new.

-Caterpillar will be new in that it’s a singular tone, but it plays with genre conventions.
+Caterpillar will be new in that it’s a singular tone - it’s suspenseful, brutal, action-packed, sometimes horrifying, a touch satirical, always playful - but it uses crowd pleasing genre conventions.
 My series, Search Party, was an homage to genre.
 It paired extreme dark and light in equal measure, as each season took on a new genre.
-I want this film to be an evolution of that approach.
+I want this film to be an evolution of that vibe.
 This is an epic and ironic journey to Hell and back (and back to Hell again, oops) that believes in the total emotional reality of its funny but difficult characters.
-The screams are as loud as the laughs, the stakes couldn't be higher, and the twists are never what you think they’ll be.This is the recipe for a cultural moment - like The Substance, Saltburn, or Everything Everywhere All At Once.
-Today, movies come and go, and the goal has become bigger.
-We have to seize the public consciousness.
-We can’t just make movies anymore, we have to make culture.
-I want Caterpillar to take social media by storm, make younger audiences go to the theater, and be a contender on the awards circuit.
-It’s provocative, it’s iconic, it’s in step with the zeitgeist, and it’s built for movie stars.
-I have a powerful feeling about this film.
+The screams are as loud as the laughs, the stakes couldn't be higher, and the twists are never what you think they’ll be.

 I want to work with people who not only get what this is, but what this can be.
 I want to share the vision with collaborators who have an instinct for how to make this script, film, and packaging as undeniable as possible.
 I'm eager for smart notes and strong plans.
 I want an honest and ambitious partner.
 And I believe that there will be something very good waiting for us on the other side.
-But first, we will have to surrender, and that is no easy feat.
+But first, we will have to surrender, and as you will soon learn, that is no easy feat.

 CASTING IDEAS FOR LEO HOPPER